pre-eth/adam/README.md

 ADAM is an actively developed cryptographically secure pseudorandom number generator (CSPRNG) inspired by ISAAC64.
 At the heart of the generator is an implementation of the algorithm described in [François M et al. Pseudo-random number generator based on mixing of three chaotic maps.
 Commun Nonlinear Sci Numer Simulat (2013)](https://doi.org/10.1016/j.cnsns.2013.08.032), which uses a chaotic function over multiple iterations to produce random bits with strong cryptographic properties.
 ADAM incorporates parts of ISAAC’s logic into this algorithm where it is applicable to form a compact number generation scheme that’s easy to use, tune, and test.

 Also, just like ISAAC, ADAM is a backronym that describes its steps.
-You can find a deep dive into the number generation process here.
+You can find a deep dive into the number generation process in the paper.
 This README will just focus on getting you setup and started

-You can read more information about ISAAC [here](http://burtleburtle.net/bob/rand/isaacafa.html).
+You can read more information about ISAAC and its wonderful author Bob Jenkins [here](http://burtleburtle.net/bob/rand/isaacafa.html).

 ## FEATURES

 - 4 step algorithm: **A**ccumulate, **D**iffuse, **A**pply, **M**ix
-- Avoids brute force and differential attacks (see paper or website for details)
+- Avoids brute force and differential attacks
 - Only two input parameters: one 64-bit seed and one 64-bit nonce
 - Space Complexity: O(N)
 - Output sequence is irreversible